 In 2020, the EPA undertook public consultation in relation to Neutrog’s application.
 In accordance with statutory requirements, the EPA notified neighbouring properties directly via mail and published details of the application on its website.

-An EPA licence was subsequently granted under which a number of conditions were placed on the company.
+An EPA licence was subsequently granted with a number of conditions placed on the company.

 The licence includes conditions requiring the company to develop the following plans: